 |290 x 290||✓|

 Indian sandstone pavers are also available in setts and carpet stones, if you want to make installation slightly more straightforward.

 While some may opt to enlist professional assistance, we know there are plenty that are prepared to roll up their sleeves and install a patio all by themselves.
 After all, you can save yourself some serious money by taking on the job yourself.

 To find out how to lay Indian stone pavers, check out our comprehensive guide on how to lay paving slabs.

 While there are several ways to get the job done, we recommend you use a hammer and chisel to safely cut Indian stone pavers down to size – perfect for when you need to fill awkward angles or small gaps in your patio.

 For more methods on cutting Indian stone pavers, read our article that explores how to cut paving slabs.

 How do I clean Indian stone paving?

-If you need to tackle anything tougher, a solution of warm, soapy water and a brush should do the trick.
-Just ensure you don’t use an acid-based soap as it can damage the pavers; standard dishwasher liquid is all you need.
+If you do need to tackle anything tougher, a solution of warm, soapy water and a brush should do the trick.
+Just ensure you don’t use an acid-based soap as it can damage Indian sandstone; standard dish washer liquid is all you need.